 Each of our board committees also oversees the management of our Company's risk that falls within the committee's areas of responsibility.
 In performing this function, each committee has full access to management, as well as the ability to engage advisors.
-Our chief financial officer provides reports to the audit committee and is responsible for identifying, evaluating and implementing risk management controls and methodologies to address any identified risks.
-In connection with its risk management role, our audit committee meets privately with representatives from our independent registered public accounting firm and our chief financial officer.
+In connection with its risk management role, our audit committee meets privately with representatives from our independent registered public accounting firm.
 The audit committee oversees the operation of our risk management program, including the identification of the primary risks associated with our business and periodic updates to such risks, and reports to our board of directors regarding these activities.